CortexLM/flavia/README.md

 </div>

 ### 📋 Introduction
-Introduction: Project Flavia, A Decentralized Model Inference Subnet
+Introduction: **Bittensor Subnet 17** Flavia, A Decentralized Model Inference Subnet.

 The Flavia project is a sub-network of the Bittensor network, focused on decentralized model inference at different scales.
 ## 🔧 Installation